stehrn/tradebook/SYNTHETIC_METRICS.md

 |CPU usage (%). |Percentage of CPU time spent running user applications and system functions|Add the average User, System, and Wait values|1 minute|
 |CPU number (cores)|Total number of CPU cores|Read from `/proc/cpuinfo`|60 minutes|
 |mem usage (%)|Percentage of virtual memory used|Read from `/proc/meminfo`|1 minute|

-(Assumed Linux host)
+(assumed Linux host)

 Real CPU usage can be derived as:
 ```
    (Real) CPU Usage (%) =  CPU usage (%) * CPU number
 ```
-How these are sourced depends on your setup, best case agents have been installed on the host to collect metrics into some sort of central repository which can be queried manually or programatically; Nimsoft probes are not uncommon, and prometheus and grafana are a decent  tool pair to provide reporting capabilities.
+How these are sourced depends on your setup, best case agents have been installed on the host to collect metrics into some sort of central repository which can be queried manually or programatically; [prometheus](https://prometheus.io) and [grafana](https://grafana.com) are often used to provide timeseries reporting capabilities (this prometheus [guide](https://prometheus.io/docs/guides/node-exporter/) shows how to monitor Linux metrics).

-TODO: link to prometheus and grafana.

 #### Percentiles and the problem with averages
 What does 50% average CPU usage tell you?
 That on average, across a sampling period of, say, 24 hours, the CPU’s where 50% busy - but that could mean they were 50% for 100% of the time, or 100% busy for 50% of the time, or some variant in-between -the average does not tell us much about how the CPU usage was distributed over time.